jithin8mathew/RGB_CIR_imageCropping_tool/README.md

 # RGB and CIR Image Cropping Tool

-Python DASH interface to crop ROI from RGB and corresponding CIR image
+<i>Python DASH interface to crop ROI from RGB and corresponding CIR image</i>

 <br>
 After running the python file, copy the generated local host url to a browser to access the application interface